 - The traditional Chettinad chicken curry is made with sesame oil which gives a unique flavor and taste to the dish and I would suggest to stick with it to enjoy the same

-- Adding curry leaves while seasoning and garnishing with it at the end delivers a unique aroma to this Chettinad chicken curry
+- Adding curry leaves while seasoning and garnishing with it at the end delivers a unique aroma to this Chettinad Chicken

-- I have used a regular pan to make this Chettinad Chicken curry/gravy and you could also make it in a pressure cooker and an instant pot
+- I have used a regular pan to make this Chettinad Chicken gravy and you could also make it in a pressure cooker and an instant pot

 Nutrition InformationYield 4 Serving Size 1 cup

 Amount Per Serving Calories 575Total Fat 42gSaturated Fat 15gUnsaturated Fat 0gCholesterol 125mgSodium 136mgCarbohydrates 13gFiber 5gSugar 4gProtein 34g

 Chettinad Chicken curry is a famous South Indian side dish from Chettinad cuisine of Tamilnadu state.
 It is usually prepared with fresh Chettinad masala powders and Indian herbs that make them unique from other dishes. it is usually served for lunch and dinner as a side dish for Briyani, parotta, chapati, idli, dosa, white rice, and dishes alike.

 Yes, you can skip the coconut while roasting the spices and prepare this dish.

 You could always reduce the dry red chili count to adjust the spice level according to your needs.